CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/difficulty_of_meaning.md

 ---

-# **5. Canonicalization Is Intelligent First‑Order Estimation**
+# **5. Canonicalization Is Intelligent First-Order Estimation**

 Canonical meaning is not “true meaning.”
 It is:

-> **a first‑order estimate of raw meaning that is stable enough for machine reasoning.**
+> **a first-order estimate of raw meaning that is stable enough for machine reasoning.**

 Canonicalization: